8 Steps To Success -Learned from the Son of Immigrants

 Try to right wrongs if you can:

 Giannini’s father was killed over an argument with an employee.
-After having realized enough wealth that Giannini believed he could take care of himself and his family, he retired at age 31, and sold off half of his business to his employees.
-Even before retirement, history records that he took a good care of his work men and women.
+After having gained enough wealth that Giannini believed he could take care of himself and his family, he retired at age 31 and sold off half of his business to his employees.

 Stay true to the call:

-Giannini realized that serving the hardworking poor and middle class immigrants wasn’t only morally great, but also a business win.
-He saw a legitimate need there.
-Paying attention, and thinking about how you could help solve the world’s problem is a sound business principle that have paved ways for many successful individuals and companies with Metro PCS being an example.
+Giannini realized that serving the hardworking poor and middle class immigrants wasn’t only morally great, but also a win-win.
+He saw a legitimate need.
+Paying attention, and thinking about how you could help solve the world’s problem is a sound business principle that has paved ways for many successful individuals and companies with Metro PCS, Apple, etc for example.

 Willingness to start small:

-Did I mention that he had money before launching his bank?
-Of course, he did.
-He amassed enough wealth (he was also married to a daughter of a rich man) that he was able to retire at age 31.
+Was it mentioned earlier in this story that Giannini had money before launching his bank?
+He’d already amassed enough wealth at age 31.
 Yet, his Bank of Italy that opened to all, started in a bar.
 He simply got the bar, and converted it to a bank.
-Crazy, you might think, but again, mavericks’ thoughts and actions are oftentimes deemed as crazy until they show results.
+Crazy, you might think, but again, mavericks’ thoughts and actions are oftentimes deemed as crazy until they have results to show.